We provide continuing education for farmers and growers.

 We support increasing pollinator habitat in our area.
-Rural Roots helps sponsor bee friendly events from the 2020 Pollinator Summit to helping Moscow become a Bee City USA.
+Rural Roots sponsors bee friendly events; from the 2020 Pollinator Summit to helping Moscow become a Bee City USA.

-In addition, board member Susan Fluegel is working on pollinator researcher for farmers.
+In addition, board member Susan Fluegel is working on pollinator research for farmers.

 Nutritious, healthy, locally produced food

 Encourage the production and consumption of sustainably produced local foods.